Triangulated categories of relative 1-motives

 Let now $k$ be a general field and let $h:\Spec(k^{\perf})\ra \Spec(k)$ be a perfect closure.
 We have a commutative diagram

-where the bottom horizontal functor is an equivalence by the case of a perfect field, the left vertical functor is an equivalence because the \'etale sites of $k$ and $k^\perf$ are canonically isomorphic via $h$, and the the right vertical functor is an equivalence by the separation property of $\DA(-)$ and Corollary~\ref{cor:localisation_subcats}~\ref{rad_sub}.
-Moreover, the functor $h^*:D(\Sh_\et(k))\ra D(\Sh_\et(k^\perf))$ is clearly $t$-exact, the functor $h^*:\DA_0(k)\ra \DA_0(k^\perf)$ is $t$-exact because it is the inverse of the $t$-exact functor $h_*$ (Proposition~\ref{prop:elementary_exactness}~\ref{exact_f_*}), and $\CR^0(k^\perf)$ is $t$-exact by the perfect field case.
-This proves that the top arrow is also an equivalence of $t$-categories.
+where the bottom horizontal functor is an equivalence by the case of a perfect field, the left vertical functor is an equivalence because the \'etale sites of $k$ and $k^\perf$ are canonically isomorphic via $h$, and the right vertical functor is an equivalence by the separation property of $\DA(-)$ and Corollary~\ref{cor:localisation_subcats}~\ref{rad_sub}.
+Moreover, the functor $h^*:D(\Sh_\et(k))\ra D(\Sh_\et(k^\perf))$ is clearly $t$-exact, the functor $h^*:\DA_0(k)\ra \DA_0(k^\perf)$ is $t$-exact because it is a quasi-inverse of the $t$-exact functor $h_*$ (Proposition~\ref{prop:elementary_exactness}~\ref{exact_f_*}), and $\CR^0:D(\Sh_{\et}(k^\perf))\ra \DA_0(k^\perf)$ is $t$-exact by the perfect field case.
+This proves that the top arrow is also a $t$-exact equivalence of triangulated categories.
 There is a similar diagram in the compact case which we will not spell out.
-Let us summarize the results so far.
+Let us summarise the results so far.

 \begin{prop} Let $k$ be a field.
 The $t$-structure $t_{\MM,0}$ restricts to compact objects, and we have equivalences of $t$-categories

 \end{prop}

 We now turn to the case of $1$-motives.
 Assume again momentarily that $k$ is a perfect field.
 By \cite[Lemma 1.4.4]{BVK}, for any commutative locally of finite type $k$-group scheme $G$, the sheaf represented by $G$ on $\Sm/k$ has a canonical structure of \'etale sheaf with transfers.
 Write $G^\tr$ for this sheaf with transfers, with $\underline{o}^\tr G^\tr\simeq G$.